edwinMarquez/QuickJavaConcept/docs/README.md

 1. Create a html file on ./views directory.
 2. Create a java class associated with the files that implements HtmlView. and provide the file name, (include the path if you added extra folders), on getViewFileName() method.
 3. register the routes on a Router , run the server.

+### retrieve GET Parameters:
+to retrieve get parameter from your class extending HtmlView, do call getGETParams(), to retrieve a HashMap, with the GET parameters.

 ### Image and Asset support on HTML UI
 to add images and assets on your htmlFile or text you provide, to place them on the ./assets folder, and on html reference them as /assets/yourfilename.extension